-I live in New York and work for Google, managing an Accessibility Engineering group in Google Research.
-At Google, I've also held management, strategy, and client-facing roles in Buenos Aires, London, and Mountain View.
+I live in San Francisco and work for Google, managing an Accessibility Engineering group in Google Research.
+At Google, I've also held management, strategy, and client-facing roles in Buenos Aires, London, New York, and Mountain View.
 Prior to Google, I was a Senior Vice President at Neumont University (a start-up university); before that, Visiting Professor of Computer Science at Universidad Galileo (Guatemala); and before that, Founder and VP Operations of ArsDigita Corporation (acquired by Red Hat).

 I'm happiest when work contains the following: technology, data analysis, entrepreneurship, travel, public speaking, and doing something that benefits the world.